apache/airflow/docs/apache-airflow/howto/operator/index.rst

 determine what actually executes when your DAG runs.

 .. note::
-    See the :doc:`Operators Concepts </core-concepts/operators>` documentation and the :doc:`Operators API Reference </python-api-ref>` for more
+    See the :doc:`Operators Concepts </core-concepts/operators>` documentation.
-    information.

 .. toctree::
     :maxdepth: 2